 Reaching out for help can be very difficult for someone who has been unable to depend on others, but it is essential for recovery.
 Support groups can help a person to feel less alone and can strengthen his or her capacity for intimate connection with others.
 Individual therapy can help people with sexual anorexia explore their pain and mistrust of others, and can create a corrective, caring relationship with a stable other.

 Carnes, Patrick.
 (1997).
 Sexual anorexia: Overcoming sexual self-hatred.
 Center City, MN: Hazelden.

 Katehakis, Alexandra.
 (2010).
 Erotic intelligence: Igniting hot, healthy sex while in recovery from sex addiction.
 Deerfield Beach, FL: HCI.

 McDaniel, Kelly.
 (2008).
 Ready to heal: Women facing love, sex, and relationship addictions.
 Carefree, AZ: Gentle Path Press.

-© Copyright 2010 by Caroline Frost, MA, MFT, therapist in Los Angeles, California.
+© Copyright 2010 by Caroline Frost, MA, MFT.
 All Rights Reserved.
 Permission to publish granted to GoodTherapy.org.

 The preceding article was solely written by the author named above.
 Any views and opinions expressed are not necessarily shared by GoodTherapy.org.
 Questions or concerns about the preceding article can be directed to the author or posted as a comment below.